eddast/T-542-HGOP/README.md

 ```bash
 $ curl TODO:3000/status
 ```
-Interacts with my running build instance of my API hosted by AWS cloud services of the application delivered for week one, and yields the following output:
+Interacts with my running build instance of my API hosted by AWS cloud services of the application delivered for week two, and yields the following output:

 ```bash
 The API is running!